jsdrupal/drupal-admin-ui/README.md

 If someone has made a pull request and you would like to add code to their branch, there are a number of ways to move forward.
 It will be very helpful to get familiar with [managing remotes](https://help.github.com/categories/managing-remotes/) in Git.

 - First, ping them in #javascript to discuss the addition/changes!
 - Once agreed, you can make a pull request to their fork/branch, which once accepted will appear in the pull request to the main jsdrupal/drupal-admin-ui repo
 - Alternatively, they could give you access to modify their branch directly at https://github.com/<username>/drupal-admin-ui/settings/collaboration (although bear in mind this will give access to their entire repository fork)
-	- Or, if you're unable to agree or get in touch with the author, you could create a new pull request that incorporates the work from their branch
+- If you're unable to agree, or unable to get in touch with the author, you could create a new pull request that incorporates the work from their branch

 	```
 	git remote add <their-username> git@github.com:<their-username>/drupal-admin-ui.git
 	git fetch <their-username>
 	git checkout -b <branch-name> <their-username>/<branch-name>
 	.
-	.
+	. work, commit things, etc
 	.
 	git push <your-fork> <branch-name>
 	```